 At the heart of the broad education provided by Norwich School are learning and scholarship.

-In Lower Four (year 7) and Upper Four (Year 8), pupils study: English, Mathematics, two Languages (French, Spanish or German), Science (Biology, Chemistry and Physics), Geography, History, Latin, Religious Studies, Creatives (Art, Design, Drama and Music taught separately), Games, CV and PSHE.
+In Lower Four (Year 7) and Upper Four (Year 8), pupils study: English, Mathematics, two Languages (French, Spanish, German or Mandarin), Science (Biology, Chemistry and Physics), Geography, History, Latin, Religious Studies, Creatives (Art, Design, Drama and Music taught separately), Games, CV and PSHE.

-At the end of Upper Four, the pupils opt for the Creative they wish to study in Lower Five – Art and Design, Drama or Music (all can be taken at GCSE subjects in Middle Five).
+At the end of Upper Four, the pupils opt for the language or two languages and the Creative they wish to study in Lower Five – Art and Design, Drama or Music (all can be taken at GCSE subjects in Middle Five).

-In Lower Five (year 9), pupils continue with two languages and either Classical Civilisation or Latin depending on where their strengths lie.
+In Lower Five (Year 9), pupils continue with a language or two, although they have the option to select two, and either Classical Civilisation or Latin depending on where their strengths lie.
 They also have one Creative from Music, Drama or the combined Art/Design course.

-CV for Lower Four to Lower Five is based around 5 themes:
+CV for Lower Four to Lower Five is based around five themes: